Cauliflower Polenta (minus the polenta)

 - 4 garlic cloves, finely minced

-1. In a large skillet, bring water to a soft boil.
+1. In a large skillet, bring stock or water to a soft boil.
 Add cauliflower rice, herbs and spices.
 Cover and simmer over low to medium heat for 8-10 minutes, or until soft and tender.
 Add coconut milk, parmesan cheese and sea salt.
 Simmer uncovered for 5-8 minutes or until thick and liquid free.
 Stir well, making sure turmeric is distributed to give a rich yellow color.
 Transfer to a serving dish or individual plates.
 If topping with leek and garlic, proceed to next step.

 2. Over low to medium heat, warm oil in the same skillet.
 Saute leek and garlic for 10 minutes over low heat.
 Stir to avoid burning.
 Season with sea salt and pepper if needed.
 Using a spatula, top off polenta with leek and garlic blend.
 Serve immediately.
 Store leftovers in refrigerator for up to 3 days.